diogommartins/unirio-js-api/README.md

 ## To do

-* Implement the other methods
+* Implement the other API methods